piranhacloud/piranha/CONTRIBUTING.md

 mvn clean install
 ```

-Note the tests are in the `test` profile because we do NOT release them as part of
+Note our more complex tests are in the `test` profile because we do NOT release
-a release, but they are activated automatically for local development.
+them as part of a release, but they are activated automatically for local
+development.

 ### Running a singular test